opentoken-io/opentoken/doc/functional-testing.md

 ### `Promise<response> = test.loginAsync()`

-Initiates a login.
+Initiates a login request.
 If there is no account created yet, this first creates an account.
 Assigns `this.state.sessionId`, which can be used manually to simulate requests that occur during a logged in session.

 Checks for errors along the way and rejects the promise when anything goes wrong.